 READ MORE: HOME ALONE

-Better Watch Out is a perfect ‘Anti-Christmas’ horror, as it delves into the sheer unbearable nature of being around children at Christmas.
+Better Watch Out is a perfect ‘Anti-Christmas’ horror, as it delves into the unbearable nature of being around children at Christmas.
 You know what I mean, those festive gatherings where you have to play along with the games of a group of munchkins and indulge their little fantasies while dreaming of making your escape.
 However, in Better Watch Out, the exit door is firmly barred and not playing along will result in deadly consequences.
-Here Peckover incorporates a charming yet unsettling plethora of festive imagery from fairy lights to sharpened candy canes and snow-covered suburban streets.
+Here Peckover incorporates a charming yet unsettling plethora of festive imagery, from fairy lights to sharpened candy canes and snow-covered suburban streets.
 While at the same time flipping and subverting Home Alone, the source of his inspiration.

 Better Watch Out is undoubtedly one of the more underappreciated and lesser-known Anti-Christmas gems of the holiday season.
 This movie appeals to horror and festive fans alike, each finding something to appreciate if they can make it through without smashing their television screens in extreme frustration.